 The chapter contains selected data on revenue and expenditure of regions, municipalities, and voluntary unions of municipalities.
 Data are taken over from the Ministry of Finance of the CR, which processes the necessary data from accounting and financial statements of individual territorial units.

-Revenue and expenditure are after consolidation, i.e. after elimination of duplicities and entries, which are not a direct part of the financial performance.
+Revenue and expenditure are after consolidation, i.e. after elimination of entries, which are not a direct part of the financial performance and after removal of duplicates.

 7. PRICES